Difference Between Ticks and Fleas

 What are Ticks?

 They have sharp mouthparts through which they cut through the skin and bite to access blood.
-They leave irritated red skin behind, which can burn a little too.
+They leave irritated red skin behind, which can burn a little, too.

 Ticks cannot fly or jump.
 They wait in the position called questing to climb on their host.
 In questing, the ticks hold their first pair of legs outstretched.

-Indeed, ticks are very patient predators, they can wait for the right prey for an extended period of time.
+Indeed, ticks are very patient predators, and they can wait for the right prey for an extended period of time.
 Ticks can live up to a few weeks to three years.

 ticks